diegommagno/rocketseat/explorer/stage-02/rocket-sect/pt-br/README.md

 ## 🎓 Worked on

-- Building the website following only the figma design
+- Building the website following only the Figma design
 - Clean HTML and CSS structure
 - Text and element alignment